Guide

 Roman Samborskyi / Shutterstock

-Think of your news product as if they were your house.
+Think of your news products as if they were your house.
 If you were inviting thousands of people over to an event, you’d likely spend a lot of prep time ensuring your house was clean and orderly, that it’s easy to navigate once people enter, and that everyone has a pleasant experience.
 Think of your website or your mobile app or any other news product similarly.
 Providing a great experience when people visit your products will likely result in them being happier or more engaged, which means they’ll return frequently.

 Technically, user experience or “UX” is a term used by designers, product leaders and others to refer to all aspects of your audience’s interactions with your products and services.
 It encompasses all of the design elements, the paths people take to explore your products, the way information is presented, and so much more.
 While UX is typically a discipline with specialized staff who oversee the design and experience of your products, applying a user experience mindset is something anyone can do, no matter their role.
 This guide breaks down the fundamentals of user experience and the approaches you can apply.